bkiers/ICalParser/README.md

 files.

 Note that this should be considered a pre-alpha release.
 Although most production rules in the parser are tested, much more thorough tests are preferred.
-I wrote this grammar to get acquainted with ANTLR v4 not to use the parser in production!
+My main reason for writing this grammar was to get acquainted with ANTLR v4, not to use the parser in production!
 However, feel free to send pull requests of fixes, or [report issues](https://github.com/bkiers/ICalParser/issues) you encountered.
 I am willing to put in some extra effort to make things more robust.

 ### Getting started